suncoast-devs/handbook/lessons/html-intro/lecture.md

 # Careful!

-You do however need to make sure that your elements are properly nested: in the example above, we opened the p element first, then the strong element, therefore we have to close the strong element first, then the p.
+You will need to make sure that your elements are correctly nested: in the example above, we opened the p element first, then the strong element, which would mean we have to close the strong element first, then the p.

 <br/>